I’m pleased to have a couple of new stories published in print and online this year:

 After I had children and read a thousand great kids’ books, I started writing for young people.
 And I still do.
 I treasure the time I spend in schools and libraries teaching creative writing to young people — because my own kids are long grown and I need the inspiration of energetic modern youth.

 But I also write for adults these days.
-Ten years ago, I wrote a story for Tesseracts Seventeen: Speculating Canada from Coast to Coast, and I’ve written a couple of stories a year since then.
-I’ve published about half of them in literary journals.
+Ten years ago, I wrote a story for Tesseracts Seventeen: Speculating Canada from Coast to Coast, and I’ve written a few stories a year since then.
+I’ve published many in literary journals and I hope to publish a collection one day.
+In the meantime, I’ll keep submitting individual pieces to literary journals.
+It’s a treat to find my work among all those other wonderful contemporary pieces by other writers.

 If you also write short fiction, check out my Canadian LitMag List and submit something today.